exoplatform/exo-documentation/docs/UserWallet.rst

 To send funds from your wallet, you have to click on "Send" button then, in the "send funds" popup, select a recipient, your wallet password and the amount to send.
 You can optionally type a label and a message that will be stores in the transaction history.
 You also have to choose the type of transaction between three options: "Cheap", "Normal" or "Fast".
 The difference between those types of transaction is the price and the rapidity of transaction:

-- The cheap transactions are not expensive but may take up to one day to be executed.
+- The cheap type is not expensive but may take up to one day to be executed.
-- The normal transactions are slightly more expensive and could take few hours
+- The normal type is slightly more expensive and could take few hours.
-- The fast transaction are the most expensive take only one minute to be executed.
+- The fast type is the most expensive and take only one minute to be executed.

 |image10|